 LiveAgent can offer you much more than just a great call center solution.
 Click below and find out about other benefits.

 What are the costs of operating a call center with LiveAgent?

 LiveAgent’s call center offers numerous options when it comes to both features and pricing.
+Find out how much does call center software cost and which version of our paid plan would be the best for your business.
 You can start with it for free (but there are some limitations) or go straight for the paid plan.
 For a monthly fee that won’t ruin your budget, you can get access to all of LiveAgent’s call center features, which include both basic and advanced call center functions.
 The costs can vary depending on the size, the number of employees and equipment required.
 Call centers at their tiniest size can be set up even at home, so a start-up does not have to pay a lot of money to start receiving or making calls.
 A call center set up with office space, expensive equipment, and other expenses can cost much more.

 We have more functionalities now for less money.
 Everything works fine, no outages, no delays.

 What are the business benefits of using a call center?